Workers’ Compensation: Restoring Your Earning Capacity

 What Happens If You Cannot Go Back To Work?

-If your employer is unable to accommodate your permanent restrictions, you may be able to pursue a loss of earning capacity claim (generally for back injuries, neck injuries, head injuries or spine injuries).
+To assess a loss of earning capacity for a worker with a back, neck, or head injury, Wisconsin law requires the use of a vocational expert (someone who is trained to know and understand the labor market).
 We can arrange an appointment with a vocational expert who knows the labor market and will assess your loss of earning capacity.
 We can get you compensation for your lost ability to earn wages.

 Returning To School After An Injury

-If you have permanent restrictions, cannot return to work and are motivated to return to school, contact Domer Law, S.C..
+If you have permanent restrictions, cannot return to work and are motivated to return to school, contact Domer Law.
 Most insurance companies do not voluntarily pay for retraining or offer these programs.
 Attorneys with experience in workers’ compensation law can pave the way to a job future you didn’t know you could have.

 We Wrote The Book On Wisconsin Workers’ Compensation Law

+Wisconsin’s worker retraining program offers a lot of different benefits and opportunities.
+Without help from a workers’ comp attorney, you could miss out on benefits you are entitled to as you restart your career.
 At Domer Law, S.C., we wrote the book on workers’ compensation law in Wisconsin.
 Our lawyers teach workers’ compensation law to law students and other attorneys.

 We can help set up an appropriate DVR-sponsored school program to make sure that you get the full workers’ compensation benefits due to you, including retraining or loss of earning capacity benefits.